-This orange tofu is crispy, sweet, tangy, and easy to make.
+This orange tofu is sweet, tangy, and easy to make.
 Made with simple ingredients that you probably have in your pantry and fridge!

 How to Make This Recipe

 This orange tofu stir-fry is a delicious and easy dinner to make when you're craving takeout but want to save money.

 I strongly believe this will turn any tofu hater into a tofu lover!

 The full recipe can be found in the recipe card below.